STUDIO-Artaban/libeng/README.md

 * [Matrix CAMERA](https://play.google.com/store/apps/details?id=com.studio.artaban.bullettime)

 # iOS
 To install and use **libeng** you have to create the Framework first.
+Open the `iOS/Framework/libeng/libeng.xcodeproj` project file with Xcode then install and replace Frameworks dependencies below (from the **Build Phases** project property):
+* Ogg.framework
+* Vorbis.framework
+* boost.framework